top of page

 Sinks:

 Conduits for token outflow and tools for keeping prices balanced in a virtual economy.
-When sinks are too strong, they can lead to undersupply, intensified demand, and upward price pressure.
-When they are too weak, they can have the opposite effects.
-One of the best sink designs is the “access” or “fee” sink, which charges fees for network access or usage, thus aligning token prices with network demand and utility.
+When sinks are too strong they can lead to undersupply, intensified demand and upward price pressure and when they are too weak they can have the opposite effects.
+One of the best known and simplistic legacy era sink designs was the “access” sink - which charged fees for network access, or usage, aligning tokenized asset prices - with network demand and utility.

-Tokens designed to maintain a stable price - usually pegged to currencies - like the U.S. dollar - or regulated algorithmically by automated market-making processes.
+A legacy era of tokens, purported to maintain, a true stable price usually "pegged" to single currency reserve assets - like the U.S. dollar or regulated algorithmically by automated market-making processes.

 State machine: